spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-force-https.md

   - /v1/docs/en/ht-force-https
 ---

-The following article describes how you can force to use HTTPS in your pages.
+This guide shows how you can force to use HTTPS in your pages.

 {% info_block infoBox "Load balancer" %}